hsynercn/tutorials-all-paths/JavaScript Core Language/03_JavaScript 2018 Variables and Types.md

 Understanding Symbols in JavaScript

-Symbols is a primitive datatype that can be used an identifier for object properties.
+Symbols is a primitive datatype that can be used as an identifier for object properties.
 Symbols are globally unique unguessable values.

 Every symbol is unique.
 ```js